 Village Orphanage: This is a fantastic opportunity to work within one of the worlds leading orphanage charities and be a part of their inspirational work.
 We teach the children and staff English, support their vocational programmes as well as their outreach work to strengthen communities so that families can stay together.

-Government Orphanages: work with the orphans and staff of government orphanages to improve the older children and young people’s futures, whilst working with the younger children to enable them to better benefit from the education they receive in school and build a long term foundation for their success.
+Church Orphanage: work with the orphans and staff of a 120 year old Anglican church run orphanage, improving the older children and young people’s futures, whilst working with the younger children to enable them to better benefit from the education they receive in school and build a long term foundation for their success.
 Support the maintenance and development of the infrastructure at the orphanages and the work of the staff.

 Schools and Spoken English Projects: English is the language of business in Sri Lanka, many government and tourist jobs require it.
 Improve the prospects of your students and gain valuable teaching experience in a broad range of subjects, take your TEFL with us or teach subjects ranging from IT, Science, Sports and the Arts.

-Pre-School Projects: we are working with pre-schools in the area training teachers and assistants in bests practice, as well as teaching English to them.
-We run a model pre-school, requested of us by the provincial government, designed to support professionals to both come to the area and to stay in the area whilst their children are young.
+Pre-School Projects: we are working with two pre-schools in the area, training teachers and assistants in best practice, as well as teaching English to them.

 Construction Projects: Join us in villages, hospitals and schools building toilets, as well as agro-wells, and water filtration plants.

 Teaching Monks: the monks are the leaders of their communities, and teaching them English can support their work with the people.
-Teach child monks in their school in Anuradhapura, as well as adult monks and nuns in their temples and make a real difference to the effect these men and women can have on their communities.
+Teach child monks in their school in Anuradhapura, as well as adult monks and nuns in their temples.
+They are fantatsic people and really enjoy working with us as much as we enjoy working with them.

 Interested in this; ready to enquire?